u-sb/nginx-source/debian/modules/nchan/README.md

 Yes it does.
 Like Nginx, Nchan can easily handle as much traffic as you can throw at it.
 I've tried to benchmark it, but my benchmarking tools are much slower than Nchan.
 The data I've gathered is on how long Nchan itself takes to respond to every subscriber after publishing a message -- this excludes TCP handshake times and internal HTTP request parsing.
 Basically, it measures how Nchan scales assuming all other components are already tuned for scalability.
 The graphed data are averages of 5 runs with 50-byte messages.

 With a well-tuned OS and network stack on commodity server hardware, expect to handle upwards of 300K concurrent subscribers per second at minimal CPU load.
-Nchan can also be scaled out to multiple Nginx instances using the [Redis storage engine](#nchan_use_redis), and that too can be scaled up beyond a single-point-of-failure by using Redis Cluster.
+Nchan can also be scaled out to multiple Nginx instances using the [Redis storage engine](#nchan_use_redis), and that too can be scaled up beyond a single-point-of-failure by using [Redis Cluster](https://nchan.slact.net/details#using-redis).

-Currently, Nchan's performance is limited by available memory bandwidth.
-This can be improved significantly in future versions with fewer allocations and the use of contiguous memory pools.
+Currently, Nchan's main bottleneck is not CPU load but memory bandwidth.
+This can be improved significantly in future versions with fewer allocations and better use of contiguous memory pools.
 Please consider supporting Nchan to speed up the work of memory cache optimization.

 ## Install

 #### Download Packages
  - [Arch Linux](https://archlinux.org): [nginx-nchan](https://aur.archlinux.org/packages/nginx-nchan/) and [nginx-nchan-git](https://aur.archlinux.org/packages/nginx-nchan-git/) are available in the Arch User Repository.
  - Mac OS X: a [homebrew](http://brew.sh) package is available. `brew tap homebrew/nginx; brew install nginx-full --with-nchan-module`
+ - [Debian](https://www.debian.org/): A dynamic module build for is available in the Debian package repository: [libnginx-mod-nchan](https://packages.debian.org/sid/libnginx-mod-nchan).
- - [Debian](https://www.debian.org/): [nginx-common.deb](https://nchan.slact.net/download/nginx-common.deb) and [nginx-extras.deb](https://nchan.slact.net/download/nginx-extras.deb).
+ Additionally, you can use the pre-built static module packages [nginx-common.deb](https://nchan.slact.net/download/nginx-common.deb) and [nginx-extras.deb](https://nchan.slact.net/download/nginx-extras.deb).
 Download both and install them with `dpkg -i`, followed by `sudo apt-get -f install`.
-These packages should soon be available directly from the Debian repository.
  - [Ubuntu](http://www.ubuntu.com/):  [nginx-common.ubuntu.deb](https://nchan.slact.net/download/nginx-common.ubuntu.deb) and [nginx-extras.ubuntu.deb](https://nchan.slact.net/download/nginx-extras.ubuntu.deb).
 Download both and install them with `dpkg -i`, followed by `sudo apt-get -f install`.
 Who knows when Ubuntu will add them to their repository?...
- - [Fedora](https://fedoraproject.org): A 64-bit binary rpm and a source rpm are available: [nginx-nchan.x86_64.rpm](https://nchan.slact.net/download/nginx-nchan.x86-64.rpm), [ngx-nchan.src.rpm](https://nchan.slact.net/download/nginx-nchan.src.rpm).
+ - [Fedora](https://fedoraproject.org): Dynamic module builds for Nginx > 1.10.0 are available: [nginx-mod-nchan.x86_64.rpm](https://nchan.slact.net/download/nginx-mod-nchan.x86-64.rpm), [nginx-mod-nchan.src.rpm](https://nchan.slact.net/download/nginx-mod-nchan.src.rpm).
  - A statically compiled binary and associated linux nginx installation files are also [available as a tarball](https://nchan.slact.net/download/nginx-nchan-latest.tar.gz).